Model UN Refugee Challenge

 - Story about the 8 winning ideas

 Frequently Asked Questions

 Who can register for the MUN Refugee Challenge?

-Any MUN organized in 2020 can take up the Challenge.
-The competition is open to MUNs at university and high-school level.
+Any MUN organized in 2021 can take up the Challenge.
+The competition is open to MUNs taking place online and in-person at university, high-school and primary school level.
 MUN organizers are responsible for registering their group’s participation in the Challenge.
 Students taking part in MUNs as “delegates” cannot directly register themselves but can encourage their conference to take part in the Challenge.

 What are the conditions for joining the Challenge?

 - Set up a committee to debate one or more of the Challenge’s topics.

 - Ensure a minimum of 25 delegates are on your committee.

 - Give one student the role of UNHCR delegate.

 - Share the Challenge’s background material with delegates.